 Is this simple mathematical-geometrical view of the Universe meaningful?
 Can we open a dialogue about the question?

 Introduction: I recognized the basic concept for our base-2 chart of the universe is idiosyncratic.
 There are profound challenges, i.e. Planck Temperature and the order of dimensionless constants; and, we have more questions than answers.
 Although I do not want to waste your time, the reason for working in public is to get your insights, suggestions and comments.
 Links, footnotes, and endnotes are rough.
 This article builds upon earlier work that can readily be found in the Index.
 Thank you. – BEC

 In December 2011 we began our work on this very simple mathematical and geometric model of the universe; it was playfully dubbed, Big Board-little universe.
-We had started using the following parameters — base-2 exponential notation, the Planck base units (an application of base-2 exponential notation), and the Platonic solids — in ways that created heretofore unobserved boundary conditions.
+We had started using the following parameters — the Planck base units, doublings of the Planck base units (an application of base-2 exponential notation), and the Platonic solids — in ways that created heretofore unobserved boundary conditions.

 Our Three Initial Conditions: We started with a simple mathematical chart extending the Planck base units to the Observable Universe.
 We were studying basic geometries and nesting geometries.
-And, we used very simple logic.
+Of course, given our simplicity, we used very simple logic.